 Bottas then broke the track lap record, set by Vettel for Red Bull in 2009, with a 1:39.715.
 He was sixth and chasing down Albon with 19 laps to go.

 On lap 39, Leclerc and Vettel pitted again, without problem this time, as Bottas took fourth from Albon.
-Verstappen, in radio conversation with his team, chuckled as he said: “Are both Ferraris on a two-stop?
+Verstappen, in a radio conversation with his team, chuckled as he said: “Are both Ferraris on a two-stop?
 I can hear it behind you!”

-The closing stages were punctuated by drama as Bottas closed down Leclerc to fight for third and Hamilton, on cue, clocked a new lap record in 1:39.283, setting himself up to claim another clean sweep of pole position, fastest lap and race victory.
+The closing stages were punctuated by drama as Bottas closed down Leclerc to fight for third and Hamilton, on cue, clocked a new lap record in 1:39.283, setting himself up to claim another clean sweep of pole position, fastest lap, and race victory.

 It was the third time Hamilton had scored 11 wins in a season, equalling his records set in 2014 and last year.